 Like all outward appearance, Vassal’s is both a shell that reveals little and an emanation that reveals much.
-To begin with, he is still a slender six-foot-six.
-He is probably an inch or two shorter than that now, actually, due to normal, middle-aged slumping and shrinkage.
-Also, the murder of Victory years ago has not ceased to weigh upon his body as well as his spirit.
+He is still a slender six-foot-six; probably an inch or two shorter than that now, actually, due to normal slumping and shrinking with age.
+In addition, the murder of Victory years ago has not ceased to weigh upon his body as well as his spirit.

 His arms dangle, like those of many tall people.
 When he and I stand beside each other in the boat, they bump against me.
-Long as they are, they look like poles strung together.
+Long as they are, his upper and lower arms look like poles strung together.
 But they still have plenty of muscle on them; he can flip a twenty-foot canoe onto his shoulders as easily as when I first met him, when he was a young man.

 His wrists, too, are rugged.
 They stick out from his shirt cuffs like two-by-fours.
 His hands spread from there.
-They are broad.
 Their thick palms remind me of old-fashioned baseball mitts.
-So does the skin on their backs, which is dark and leathery from days spent outdoors with me on the river and along the coast.
+So does the skin on their backs, which is dark and leathery from days spent outdoors with me.
 And beneath the skin, his veins, tendons, and metacarpal bones run like steel cords.

 His fingers show finesse.
 They taper to soft points, like dinner candles, and have lost none of their nimbleness.
 He remains adept at precise tasks like soldering tiny electronic components at his workbench, or tying fishing flies onto his line, even when our boat is rolling in the waves.

 Unlike many of us aging mortals, including puny ones like me, he has not put on weight.
 His shoulders are square but narrow.
 When he is bare-chested or wearing a T-shirt, you can see his ribs and shoulder blades.
-Tall as he is, they seem more fragile than they are.
-They possess a chinalike delicacy.
+Tall as he is, they exhibit a chinalike delicacy, seeming more fragile than they are.

 His stomach is flat and hard, and his thighs and butt are lean and tight.
 His legs, like many tall persons’, stretch improbably, and look so skinny that at times they seem more like stilts than living appendages.
 But his body is proportionate and his shape pleasing, at least to me.
-In his late 60s, he still looks good in jeans.
+He still looks good in jeans.

-His feet, like his hands, are large, so large that when he walks or runs, even barefoot, he looks like he is wearing small snowshoes.
-He is not clumsy, however.
-I have never seen him stumble, even when he is hurrying along rough trails in the woods or up a mountain.
+His feet, like his hands, are large.
+When he walks or runs, even barefoot, he looks like he is wearing small snowshoes.
+He isn’t clumsy, however.
+I’ve never seen him stumble, even when he is hurrying along rough trails in the woods or up a mountain.
 He carries himself easily.
 He moves with a swinging grace, like the basketball player he once was.

 His neck is gaunt and sinewy.
 Its skin, like that of his hands, is ruddy from the sun but smooth as ivory.
-It tilts forward more than it did, having settled some over the years.
+It tilts forward more than it did, having settled over the years.
 Perched atop it, of course, is his estimable head.
 Because of his height, his head seems compact, even small, but thanks to the boldness of his jaw and the expanse of his brow it is as handsome as ever.
 His face, eyes, and profile, once familiar to many people, look much as they did.
 His face, however, looks its age: more lived in, its planes flatter and sharper, as if split from stone.
-Wrinkle lines bracket his mouth, and a half-dozen more straggle across his forehead.
+Wrinkle lines bracket his mouth, and more straggle across his forehead and around his eyes.

 A stubble of beard still covers his cheeks and jaw.
 The brief curls are sparse as ever, but white now, no longer brown.
-Beneath them, his cheeks are more sunken, and convey that look of stone.
-In certain light, his face appears spectral, a mask.
-But it never looks scary or vacant.
+His cheeks are more sunken, and convey that look of stone.
+In certain light, his face appears spectral, a mask, but it never looks scary or vacant.
 Most of the time it glows like a happy child’s, alight with his humor and intelligence.

 The weave of hair that crowns him has become as white as his beard.
 It has not thinned, and he has allowed it to grow.
-It spreads beneath his cap, its tendrils curving outward to wisps too fine to see.
+It spreads beneath his cap, its fine tendrils curving outward.
 Older readers may recall that when he worked as a scientist and engineer in Boston, and for years afterward, he kept his hair well trimmed.
 Behind his head, it lay on his shirt collar as straight and clean-cut as bristles on a brush.
-Now, strands of it spiral down, entwine, and fall in braids across his shoulders, almost to his waist.
-The strands are filaments, as soft as silk.
+Now, long strands of it entwine, falling across his shoulders and down almost to his waist.
+The strands are filaments, soft as silk.
 On windy days when he and I are on the river or walking along the beach, they stir and toss like telltales on a mast.

 Mind, in its quest for limit and equilibrium